Hussein, Crown Prince of Jordan

-Hussein bin Abdullah al-Hashimi (Note: حسين بن عبدالله) (born 28 June 1994) is Crown Prince of Jordan as the eldest son of King Abdullah II and Queen Rania.
+Hussein bin Abdullah al-Hashimi (Note: الحسين بن عبد الله) (born 28 June 1994) is Crown Prince of Jordan as the eldest son of King Abdullah II and Queen Rania.
 He is a member of the House of Hashim, the royal family of Jordan since 1921, and is considered to be a 42nd-generation direct descendant of the Islamic prophet Muhammad.

 Hussein is currently a major in the Jordanian Armed Forces.
 He served as a regent on several occasions and has accompanied his father on a number of local and international visits.
 Hussein also represented Jordan at international forums including the United Nations Security Council, United Nations General Assembly, United Nations Climate Change Conference, and the World Economic Forum.
 He began his education in Jordan, and, in 2016, graduated from Georgetown University with a degree in International History.
 In 2015, at the age of 20, Hussein became the youngest person to chair a UN Security Council session.
 After graduating from Sandhurst in 2017, he made a global debut when he addressed the UN General Assembly in September of that year.

 Hussein is in charge of the Crown Prince Foundation, which is responsible for a technical university and a number of scientific and humanitarian initiatives.
 He also champions the National Council for Future Technology, a body dedicated to advancing Jordan's technological standing, and leads several initiatives to promote tourism and technical education and vocational training in Jordan.
 In 2023, he married Rajwa Al-Saif, with whom he has a daughter, Princess Iman.

 Early life and education

 Hussein was born on 28 June 1994 at King Hussein Medical Center in Amman to the then-Prince Abdullah and Princess Rania.
 Hussein is the namesake of his grandfather, King Hussein.
 Hussein claims descent in the male line from Muhammad's daughter Fatimah and Ali, the fourth caliph.
 The Hashemites ruled Mecca for over 700 years until its 1925 conquest by the House of Saud, and have ruled Jordan since 1921.
 The Hashemites are the oldest-ruling dynasty in the Muslim world, and are the second-oldest-ruling dynasty in the world, after the Imperial House of Japan.
-His paternal grandmother, Princess Muna, is an English-born convert to Islam, and his mother is of Palestinian descent.
+His paternal grandmother, Princess Muna, is an English convert to Islam, and his mother is of Palestinian descent.

 Crown Prince Hussein is the eldest child of King Abdullah and Queen Rania, and he was born during the reign of his paternal grandfather, King Hussein.
 Crown Prince Hussein has three siblings: Princess Iman, Princess Salma and Prince Hashem.
-Hussein started his primary education at the International School of Choueifat and the International Amman Academy; he finished his high school at King's Academy in 2012, obtained a bachelor's degree in International History at Georgetown University in 2016, and graduated from the Royal Military Academy Sandhurst in 2017.
+Hussein started his primary education at the International School of Choueifat and the International Academy Amman; he finished his high school at King's Academy in 2012, obtained a bachelor's degree in International History at Georgetown University in 2016, and graduated from the Royal Military Academy Sandhurst in 2017.
 He is a major in the Jordanian Armed Forces.